Use our free templates and learn everything you need to know to make your resume ATS-friendly below.

 - Multiple columns

-ATS software parses the text on a resume, “reading” it from left to right and top to bottom, so tables and multiple columns can cause problems along with strange or unique fonts..
+ATS software parses the text on a resume, “reading” it from left to right and top to bottom, so tables, multiple columns, and strange or unique fonts can cause problems.

 Finally, make sure you include resume keywords from the job description.
 Hiring managers use ATS software to identify resumes that match their job descriptions, so use the same wording that appears in the job description when describing your experience, achievements, and skills.